MicrosoftLearning/AZ-140-Configuring-and-Operating-Microsoft-Azure-Virtual-Desktop/Instructions/Labs/LAB_04L01_Implement_and_manage_WVD_profiles_ADDS.md

 1. Back in the Remote Desktop session to **az140-cl-vm11**, in the **Remote Desktop** client window, in the list of applications, and double-click **SessionDesktop** to start a new Remote Desktop session.
 1. Within the **SessionDesktop** session, verify that the **Notepad** shortcut appears on the desktop.
 1. Within the **SessionDesktop** session, right-click **Start**, in the right-click menu, select **Shut down or sign out** and then, in the cascading menu, select **Sign out**.
-1. Switch to your lab computer and, in the Internet Explorer window displaying the Azure portal, navigate to the **Storage accounts** blade and select the entry representing the storage account you created in the previous exercise.
+1. Switch to your lab computer and, in the Microsoft Edge window displaying the Azure portal, navigate to the **Storage accounts** blade and select the entry representing the storage account you created in the previous exercise.
 1. On the storage account blade, in the **File services** section, select **File shares** and then, in the list of file shares, select **az140-22-profiles**.
 1. On the **az140-22-profiles** blade, verify that its content includes a folder which name consists of a combination of the Security Identifier (SID) of the **ADATUM\\aduser1** account followed by the **_aduser1** suffix.
 1. Select the folder you identified in the previous step and note that it contains a single file named **Profile_aduser1.vhd**.